 Think you don't need travel insurance because you're staying on British soil?

 Think again.
-If one of the family gets ill before you set off and you don’t have insurance then you won’t be able to get any of your deposits back.
+If one of the family gets ill before you set off and you don’t have insurance then you may not be able to get any of your deposits back (although cover restrictions around Covid may apply).
 And that's an extra stress you could really do without.
-So it's worth paying for travel insurance for peace of mind should you have to cancel or change plans at the last minute.
+So it's worth considering paying for travel insurance for peace of mind should you have to cancel or change plans at the last minute.
 And if you take out a yearly policy then you should be covered year-round for any trips you take – whether they’re abroad or not.

 Snacks and soundtracks